-These are available to Undergraduate and Postgraduate students and are open until March 10th for applications.
+These are available to Undergraduate and Postgraduate students and are expected to open in December for applications.
 You can see whether you are eligible for one of these here when the 2024 details are published.

 Girton College Travel Awards

-The 2023 competition will be advertised during the Lent term.
-Applications open on 20 February and close on 28 April.
+The 2024 competition will be advertised during the Lent term.
+Applications open in February and close in April.
 You can apply here.

-Students should attend the Risk Assessment presentation on 1st March at 6 pm in the Old Kitchens.
-Please register for this here. *
+Students should attend the Risk Assessment presentation at the beginning of March.
+A link to register will be posted here. *

-Applications should be completed online by the closing date 28 April 2023, and must be accompanied by a completed Risk Assessment Form together with a description of the proposed travel.
+Applications should be completed online by the closing date in April 2024, and must be accompanied by a completed Risk Assessment Form together with a description of the proposed travel.
 Here are the UK Risk Assessment and Overseas Risk Assessment forms.

 All the information about Travel Awards can be found on Moodle.